 Unlike most types of liability insurance, Professional Liability Insurance does usually have a deductible, with common amounts being $1,000-$25,000.
 The higher the deductible, the lower your insurance premiums will be.

-Liability comes in many forms, and for businesses that provide professional services or advice, there is a high risk of being sued for mistakes, negligence, or failure to deliver on your work.
-Professional Liability Insurance is a key coverage for anyone providing professional services or advice, from doctors to general contractors to designers.
+Liability comes in many forms, and for businesses that provide professional services or advice, there is a high risk of being sued for mistakes, claims of negligence, or failure to deliver on your work.
+Professional Liability Insurance is a key coverage option for anyone providing professional services or advice, from doctors to general contractors to designers.
 This type of insurance can help protect you and your business from client lawsuits alleging failures in your work and provide funds to cover any legal defense costs, judgements, or settlements.
 For smaller businesses with fewer resources on hand, having Professional Liability Insurance is especially important, as the high costs of defending yourself in court could make or break your business.
 With a comprehensive Professional Liability policy in place, you’ll be able to navigate client lawsuits without straining the financial resources of your business.